 Years after Alien 3 was released, rumors circulated of a far different script written by William Gibson (Neuromancer, Cyberpunk).
 Instead of taking place in a prison, the script was set in a space station where Weyland-Tutani scientists study the aliens.
-The script featured both Corporal Hicks and Bishop as protagonists and by all it accounts, it was the movie we were expecting in ’92.
+The script featured both Corporal Hicks and Bishop as protagonists and by all accounts, it was the movie we were expecting in ’92.

-Twenty seven years later, we finally have that script actually performed by original cast members.
+Twenty-seven years later, we finally have that script actually performed by original cast members.
 Audible has just released a dramatic reading of the script.
-Think old time radio but with chest bursters.
+Think old-time radio but with chest bursters.
 Lance Henriksen (Bishop from Aliens) and Michael Biehn (Corporal Hicks from Aliens) reprise their roles in what could have been Alien 3.
 In fact, this production is actually calling itself Alien 3, but like Alien 3, it’s kind of a letdown.

 The production provides a brief recap of the events of Aliens.
-This recap provides back story to those who have forgotten, but more importantly, it acclimates the listener to the new voices.
+This recap provides a back story to those who have forgotten, but more importantly, it acclimates the listener to the new voices.
 There’s a very good reason for this: time.

-Ultimately, the Sulaco reaches a Weyland-Tutani space station where the evil corporation learn about the xenomorphs.
+Ultimately, the Sulaco reaches a Weyland-Tutani space station where the evil corporation learns about the xenomorphs.
 The scientists study the remnants of the alien DNA and do a little mad science work as you can imagine, doesn’t quite work out.
 Naturally, hilarity ensues.
 There’s a lot more to it with both Weyland-Tutani and TPP getting tangled in space politics while the xenomorphs have a blast eating anyone who isn’t cocooned down.

 The overall production is well done, but the story itself is kind of iterative.
 Both Alien and Aliens are landmarks films.
-Alien created a wonderful creepy science-fiction horror which Aliens expanded it in a unique way.
+Alien created a wonderful creepy science-fiction horror which Aliens expanded in a unique way.
 Alien 3 feels more derivative.
-Everything we encounter in this story is something that we’ve already seen in the last twenty something years.
+Everything we encounter in this story is something that we’ve already seen in the last twenty-something years.
 In fact, a lot of the new elements in this script were actually introduced with Alien: Resurrection.
 No doubt the screenwriter, Joss Whedon (yes, that Joss Whedon), had read the Gibson script before writing Alien: Resurrection.

-Unfortunately, there a lot of visual descriptions referenced in the script that doesn’t come across at all in the audio production.
+Unfortunately, they’re a lot of visual descriptions referenced in the script that doesn’t come across at all in the audio production.
 You just have to use your imagination.
 That said, if you are interested in a visual interpretation of script, Dark Horse Comics actually released a series on it in the past year.
 My suggestion: if you like the audio production, check out the comic book.

-If you are fan, give Alien 3 a listen, and then let me know what you thought.
+If you are a fan, give Alien 3 a listen, and then let me know what you thought.
 Did you like the story?
-What did you think about performances?
+What did you think about the performances?
 Let me know in the comments below.